christelinda-laureijs/Open-Science-Skills-in-R-Book/_book/00-Introduction.md

 * We will not cover preregistration, which is simply specifying your research plan in advance of your study and submitting it to a registry.
 This is a important first step of a research project that adheres to open science practice.
 For more details, check out [the Center for Open Science page on preregistration](https://www.cos.io/initiatives/prereg?_ga=2.263330764.1195627208.1585935801-1853960792.1572623623.).

-* [The Center for Open Science](https://www.cos.io/open-science) also has a number of useful resources, and they also host their own repsoitory where data, etc. can be hosted and shared with others called the [Open Science Framework](https://osf.io/).
+* [The Center for Open Science](https://www.cos.io/open-science) also has a number of useful resources, and they also host their own repsoitory where data and code (even those tracked with version control) can be hosted and shared with others called the [Open Science Framework](https://osf.io/).